Vaent/compare-json-postgres/README.md

 This is provided for demonstration/test purposes (it is not required for normal usage).

 Executing the queries in [db_setup.sql](./sql/db_setup.sql) will create sample tables based on [sample.json](./resources/sample.json).
-The "sample" table will be populated with one record matching the contents of [sample.json](./resources/sample.json) and one non-matching record; the "sample_2" table contains two records which are valid matches, one which should not match as the JSON fields are not mapped and one which should not match as the values are not associated in the JSON.
-The array in [sample.json](./resources/sample.json) includes a pair of fields ("fake"/"faker") which are not mapped to the matching values in the database so do not produce a match from the comparison function.
+The "sample" table will be populated with one record matching the contents of [sample.json](./resources/sample.json) and one non-matching record; the "sample_2" table contains two records which are valid matches, one which should not match as the JSON fields are not mapped and one which should not match as the values are not associated in the JSON; the "sample_3" table contains one matching record and three which should not match.
+The arrays in [sample.json](./resources/sample.json) include a number of entries which are not mapped to the matching values in the database so do not produce a match from the comparison function.

 ### Mapping details